 8. The final job in 'Point Break'

 'Point Break' is one of those films that can be enjoyed again and again for a multitude of reasons, not the least of which is this scene.
 Considering that Oscar-winning director Kathryn Bigelow started off with this trashy action film, you can see where she learned how to pace a scene and build tension.
-It's all jump cuts, sharp dialogue and tense music that work together to create a bank robbery scene that narrowly rivals Heat.
+It's all jump cuts, sharp dialogue and tense music that work together to create a bank robbery scene that narrowly rivals 'Heat'.

 7. The Union Station scene in 'The Untouchables'

 The scene was cribbed in part from Eisenstein's 'The Battleship Potemkin' and the infamous Steps Of Odessa sequence, but really, it's DePalma's use of slow-motion, sound design and music that makes this so iconic.
-It's not subtle, and the whole film is that earnest that it verges on comedy at some points, but this scene drills down to some primal fear and gets that unbearable sense of tension and dread.
+It's not subtle, and the whole film is so earnest that it almost verges on comedy at some points, but this scene drills down to some primal fear and gets that unbearable sense of tension and dread.

 6. Clint Eastwood Vs. Gene Hackman in 'Unforgiven'